zephyrproject-rtos/zephyr/samples/microkernel/apps/hello_world/README.txt

 Description:

-A simple application that demonstates basic sanity of the VxMicro microkernel.
+A simple application that demonstates basic sanity of the microkernel.
 Two tasks (A and B) take turns printing a greeting message to the console, and use sleep requests and semaphores to control the rate at which messages are generated.
 This demonstrates that microkernel scheduling, communication,